General

 A cool pantry or cupboard is perfect.
 Remember to gently push out any excess air when resealing the bag after use!

 All Rishi Tea products are free from ingredients containing gluten or dairy.
-Additionally, we do not work with ingredients containing or exposed to eggs, wheat, corn, soy, shellfish or peanuts.
-We do use coconut and ramon nut in several blends but follow a strict allergen control procedure to separate these ingredients from our allergen-free ingredients.
+Additionally, we do not work with ingredients containing or exposed to eggs, wheat, corn, soy, or shellfish.
+Teas containing hibiscus may contain peanut or peanut shell fragments, and we do use coconut and ramon nut in some tea blends, but follow a strict allergen control procedure to separate these ingredients from our allergen-free ingredients.

 Natural flavors are concentrated liquid extracts made from real food ingredients.
 We use natural flavors to complement dried fruits, herbs, and other botanicals in some blends to create a complex depth of flavor that infuses deeply into the tea leaves.
 We use our natural flavors in compliance with USDA NOP organic standards.